When should you get life insurance?

 Changing jobs can be an opportunity to review whether you need life insurance.

-Some companies offer death in service benefits, where a named person or people will be paid a sum of money (usually a multiple of your salary) if you die while you’re working for the company.
+Some companies offer death in service benefits, which pays out a sum of money (usually a multiple of your salary) if you die while you’re working for the company.

 Paying for a funeral

 You may also want to think about how your funeral would be paid for.
-According to SunLife’s Cost of Dying Report 2022, a basic funeral cost, on average, £4,056 in 2021.
+According to SunLife’s Cost of Dying Report 2024, the average basic funeral cost is £4,141.
 That’s a significant amount for your loved ones to pay, when you’re gone.
-The right insurance policy could cover these costs for them.
+The right insurance policy could help cover these costs for them.

 So, if you want your family and loved ones to manage financially if you die, then it’s worth considering life insurance.